-The indicated loss and LAE ratio for each territory, is the premium-weighted average loss ratio from the 2012 - 2021 accident period.
+The indicated loss and LAE ratio is the premium-weighted average loss ratio from the 2012 - 2021 accident period.
 Given the great variability among individual accident years, a premium weighted average across the most recent 10 years has been selected to achieve both high stability and credibility.